reecemartin/leetcode-solution-space/6-remove-list-duplicates-rust/readme.txt

 In order to get things to work I ended up changing my code to iterate over and then have a counter to see where we were index wise.
 The time performance was poor relative to the best solutions so I am going to see what I need to fix.
 I think the issue is I did a general solution instead of one that takes advantage of the list being in ascending order.

+In my updated code I start from the beginning and only keep track of the last unique number and the index of the last duplicate, basically doing no extra work beyond what is required.